jiangfeibo/FlashSAM/README.md

 # Download pretrained weight
 FlashSAM: [link]()

 Clip: [link]()

-download and put them in FlashSAM/weights/
+Download and put them in FlashSAM/weights/

 # Quick start
 To infer in a script